apify/apify-docs/sources/academy/platform/deploying_your_code/output_schema.md

 Great!
 Now that everything is set up, it's time to run the Actor and admire your Actor's brand new output tab.

 > Need some extra guidance?
-Visit the [output schema documentation](/platform/actors/development/actor-definition/output-schema) for more detailed information about how to implement this feature.
+Visit the [dataset schema documentation](/platform/actors/development/actor-definition/dataset-schema) for more detailed information about how to implement this feature.

 A few seconds after running the Actor, you should see its results displayed in the `Overview` table.